Dutch Oven History: Where Did It All Begin?

 While the origins of Dutch ovens essentially have their roots in the Netherlands, there is not a considerable amount of literature on the history of the Dutch oven in the Netherlands.
 That is primarily because the Dutch do not call them Dutch ovens.

 In the Netherlands, the more common name is something called a Braadpan.
 That is essentially a simmer pan or casserole dish.
-The features of a Braadpan are essentially the same as those of a traditional Dutch oven though.
+The features of a Braadpan are essentially the same as those of a traditional Dutch oven, though.

-The evolution of the Dutch oven in the Netherlands, to what we have become more accustomed to seeing in stores today, essentially began in the late 19th century – 1891 to be a little more precise.
+The evolution of the Dutch oven in the Netherlands, to what we have become more accustomed to seeing in stores today, essentially began in the late 19th century – 1891, to be a little more precise.
 That evolution was pioneered by the Dutch company BK – now a national institution.

 It is, in fact, BK that claims – and rightly so – the full credit for the creation and evolution of the modern Dutch Oven.
 That is despite some of the work that was done by the British and the North Americans during the period of the First Industrial Revolution (1760-1840) before that.
-The work on the creation of the modern Dutch oven began midway through the 19th century, almost exactly (1851).
+The work on creating the modern Dutch oven began midway through the 19th century, almost exactly (1851).

 A key moment in the evolution of the Dutch oven was in 1891 when BK first introduced a protective enamel layer to the inside of the Dutch oven.